wacuuu/workload-collocation-agent/examples/kubernetes/wca-scheduler/README.rst

 ``100.64.176.36`` is example IP address, where wca-scheduler will be deployed.
 You should change this IP address to address, where the wca-scheduler will be deployed.

+Recommended parameters for key generations are:
+- ECDSA at least 256 bits
+- NIST p-256 curve for 256 bits

 .. code-block:: shell

     # Download the cfssl tools